 Jamie had never heard of OT until college.
 She was describing her dream job of working with children with disabilities and her sister told her to check out OT.
 After researching the field and observing a pediatric OT, she knew it was a perfect fit.
 She attended Washington University in St. Louis, MO.

-Corry had been working as a private pediatric OT for over 10 years and also provides services at her clinic located in Mill Valley.
+Corry had been working as a private pediatric OT for over 10 years.
 Corry founded Friendship Explorations in 2015 and brought Friendship Explorations to Ready Set GO Therapy in the spring of 2020.
 With a background in environmental education and an obsession with the beach, she blends her pediatric OT skills with her love of helping children benefit from the beauty and developmental benefits of the outdoors.

 Most prized accolade: Voted “Most likely to do OT at the beach” by her peers of OT graduate students.

 Renee completed her Master’s degree in Communication Disorders at the University of Texas at Dallas in 1998.
 She is a certified Speech-Language Pathologist in the state of California and nationally certified through the American Speech and Hearing Association (ASHA).
 She has practiced for the last 20 years in both private and public schools serving preschool, elementary, middle, and high school students.
 She has experience working in early intervention and children with autism, developmental delay, attention challenges, and moderate-severe learning disabilities.
 Renee’s style is playful and nurturing with great attention given to developing a trusting connection with her clients as a foundation for working together.
 Her goal is to improve her clients speech and language skills in order to expand their confidence and competence using language to form connections with others.

 Renee has lived in the Bay Area since 1998.
 She enjoys spending time with her friends and family, hiking on Mt.
 Tam, practicing yoga, and spending time by the sea.